 Imagine an attractive passerby; they catch your eye because of their looks, posture, and aura.
-Of course, we all know that, ultimately, it is their inner beauty that counts.
-However, this inner beauty is in constant interplay with the effects of their outward appearance.
+But, of course, we all know that, ultimately, it is their inner beauty that counts.
+However, this inner beauty constantly interplays with the effects of their outward appearance.

-If we were to compare a good film to this charming individual, their outward appearance might correspond to the film’s use of sound and image, its meticulous mise-en-scène, its performances, and dramatic power.
-Meanwhile, their inner beauty would parallel the film’s narrative structure, its treatment of subject matter, its build-up of mood, and intellectual depth.
-Filmmaker Ann Hui, a pioneer of Hong Kong New Wave cinema, moves audiences with an elegance in her early work that is immediately recognisable.
-But it is the subtler depth from within her later films that is worth savouring time and again.
+Suppose we were to compare a good film to this charming individual.
+In that case, their outward appearance might correspond to the film’s use of sound and image, its meticulous mise-en-scène, its performances, and its dramatic power.
+Meanwhile, their inner beauty would parallel the film’s narrative structure, treatment of the subject matter, build-up of mood, and intellectual depth.
+Filmmaker Ann Hui, a pioneer of Hong Kong New Wave cinema, moves audiences with elegance in her early work that is immediately recognisable.
+But the subtler depth within her later films is worth savouring time and again.

-Ann Hui may not be the most prolific filmmaker (creating some twenty films across a span of forty years), but she is certainly a diligent one, moving deftly across a number of genres, including thriller, supernatural, historical, martial arts, art house, LGBTQ cinema, and many others.
+Ann Hui may be a less prolific filmmaker (creating some twenty films over forty years).
+Still, she is undoubtedly diligent, moving deftly across genres, including thriller, supernatural, historical, martial arts, art house, LGBTQ cinema, and many others.
 She is particularly fond of literary adaptations, including The Romance of Book and Sword, Princess Fragrance, Love in a Fallen City, Eighteen Springs, and The Golden Era.

-She also keeps her finger on the pulse of social concerns and changes, and her broad filmography has been inspired by wartime anti-Japanese activities in the underground (Our Time Will Come), student protests and social movements from the 1970s onwards (Starry Is The Night and Ordinary Heroes), the influx of Vietnamese refugees in the 1980s (Boat People and The Story of Woo Viet), as well as various mystery cases in the city (The Secret, Zodiac Killers and Night and Fog).
-Behind her camera is often a boundless curiosity about the worlds of real life and of filmmaking, with the openness of a child who dares to stay true to her nature.
-This is what carries and brings forth the beauty and fidelity of her films in all their greatness.
+She also keeps her finger on the pulse of social concerns and changes.
+Her broad filmography has been inspired by wartime anti-Japanese activities in the underground (Our Time Will Come), student protests and social movements from the 1970s onwards (Starry Is The Night and Ordinary Heroes), the influx of Vietnamese refugees in the 1980s (Boat People and The Story of Woo Viet), as well as various mystery cases in the city (The Secret, Zodiac Killers and Night and Fog).
+Behind Hui’s camera is a boundless curiosity about the worlds of real life and filmmaking—and the openness of a child who dares to stay true to her nature.
+This approach brings forth the beauty and fidelity of her films in all their greatness.

-Critics like to read Ann Hui’s films in terms of 'humanistic concerns'.
-The human element points outwards towards society and civilisation, and inwards towards a fundamental human nature.
-Her filmography embodies a look of longing from the inside out, one that we at once cherish and admire.
+Critics like to read Ann Hui’s films in terms of ‘humanistic concerns’.
+The human element points outwards towards society and civilisation and inwards towards a fundamental human nature.
+Her filmography embodies a look of longing from the inside out, one that we cherish and admire.

 This article was originally published on M+ Stories in conjunction with the screening programme, M+ Screenings: The Film Life of Ann Hui.